xdamah/swagger-xdamah-examples/README.md

 "Unlike OpenAPI 2.0, where the request body was defined using body and formData parameters, OpenAPI 3.0 uses the requestBody keyword to distinguish the payload from parameters (such as query string).
 The requestBody is more flexible in that it lets you consume different media types, such as JSON, XML, form data, plain text, and others."

-Naturaly it makes sense to map the request body irerspective of media types to POJOS or java beans generally speaking.
+Naturally it makes sense to map the request body irrespective of media types to POJOS or java beans generally speaking.

 https://swagger.io/docs/specification/describing-parameters/